 The baseline operational period for the RSS is 26 days of continuous rapid scanning, followed by two days of full earth disc scanning, over 11 months per year.
-This year, the one-month pause of Meteosat-9 RSS will not take place in the usual time frame but will be deferred to April 2018 (when Meteosat-10 is planned to be conducting the RSS mission).

 |Start date||End date||Duration|

-Please note these dates are tentative.
+**These dates are tentative.
 Exact dates will be confirmed in the UNS.